Thai Grilled Lemongrass Chicken

 1. Place all ingredients for sauce in a heavy blender and blend until smooth.
 Chop chicken into large pieces.

 2. In a large bowl, marinade chicken with sauce.
 Refrigerate for at least 2 hours or preferably overnight.
 Bring it back to room temperature before cooking.

 Heat a charcoal grill on medium heat.
 Place the chicken on the grill, skin side down.
 Grill for about 15 minutes, brushing with the marinade.
-Turn and repeat the other side, cooking until the chicken is cooked through.
+Turn and repeat the other side, cooking until chicken is cooked through.
 Transfer to a platter and garnish with chopped cilantro and chili flakes.
-Serve hot with tamarind sauce or Thai sweet chili sauce.
+Serve hot with Thai sweet chili sauce.